ipb-halle/MetFamily/README.md

 and point your browser to http://localhost:3838/

+## Developing and debugging in a container

+If you want to develop and debug stuff, you can build a container on top of `metfamily:latest` that has an added rstudio server.
+First build using `docker build -t metfamily-rstudio -f Dockerfile-rstudio .` and then run via `docker run -it --rm -p 8787:8787 metfamily-rstudio:latest`.
+CAVEAT: the `Dockerfile-rstudio` specifies a fixed user/password combo of `rstudio:rstudio`.
+Do not use in Production !

+You can also pass a local directory with checked out MetFamily git tree via the `docker run -v` argument.

 ## Running through Kubernetes

 At IPB we are running MetFamily inside a Kubernetes cluster.